mistakia/nano-community/docs/introduction/basics.md

 # Introduction

-Nano (NANO) is a form of money that enables free, instant, and sustainable value transfer between anyone, anywhere in the world.
+Nano (NANO) is a form of money that enables feeless, instant, and sustainable value transfer between anyone, anywhere in the world.
+Feeless meaning no value is lost during a transfer.
 It operates without intermediaries, using a distributed ledger with a unique block-lattice data structure collectively managed by a peer-to-peer network.

 Nano was launched in October 2015 by Colin LeMahieu to address limitations in existing blockchain-based distributed ledgers.
 By allowing for scalability within the protocol and offering feeless transactions that typically achieve full confirmation in under one second, Nano is well suited to be a widely used base layer for settling value.